Inspiring Wellness, One Smile at A Time

 Tips to Prevent Jaw Pain After Dental Work

 Stress and anxiety can play a role in post-dental work jaw pain, too.
 That’s because the more stressed we are, the more we tend to grind and clench our teeth (a condition called bruxism).
-You can help reduce dental-related stress through practices like deep breathing, meditation, and progressive muscle relaxation.
+You can help reduce dental-related stress through practices like deep breathing, meditation and progressive muscle relaxation.
 Many people also find it helpful to distract themselves during dental procedures by listening to music or audiobooks on headphones.

 How to Treat TMJ After Dental Work and Feel Better Sooner